hipe/tmx/doc_test/doc/issues/005-the-recursion-algorithm.md

   - we are going to assume that the test file tree has a structure that mirrors the asset file tree (to the extent that we will describe below).

+## participants in the pipeline

+### name conventions :#note-2

+this is a repurposing of a same-named node in [ts]. it has diverged from there (outside and in) so much that probably they are permananty separate now (but maybe the subject could fold back into there one day).

+the subject's purpose is to encapsulate those functions and elements that relate to "filename patterns" and "stemming" in the following chain of steps:

+earlier in the pipeline, what we're calling "filename patterns" (e.g `*_test.rb`) are given as arguments to dedicated subsystems that use `find` and `grep` to find test and asset files variously.

+then later in the pipeline, we (probably) re-represent one of these lists as a tree (the "against" list), and with the other list (the "given" list), for each path in that list we look for a corresponding "counterpart" file in the "against" list using a techinque called "stemming": we derive (and cache as appropriate) a "stem" string for every element of every path being searched for or searched against. the "stem" is the path element stripped of name-conventional decorating so that only its semantic core remains; for example the asset directory "foo-bizzle-", the asset file "foo-bizzle--.rb" and the test file `08-foo-bizzle_test.rb` all have the same stem, "foo-bizzle".

+how path elements are "stemmed" depends on what kind of element they are across directory/file and asset/test (so there's four permutations there). we distinguish these classifications in part because a "morpheme" that might be part of a name convention for a path element in one sub-tree (for example `_test` in a test file) might be a legitimate part of the element's name in another (a file that houses a node whose name is, say, `SystemCompatibilityTest`, i.e is not a test file but an asset file).

+some of this is configurble and some is hard-coded. we can expose more API to convert the other to the one as needed.